Chart Color Schemes

 Culburra Beach is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Culburra Beach had low cultural diversity, with 87.7% born in Australia, 94.1% being citizens, and 95.7% speaking English only at home.
-Christianity was the dominant religion, comprising 55.1%.
-Judaism was overrepresented at 0.4%, compared to 0.1% regionally.
+Culburra Beach's cultural diversity was found to be below average, with 87.7% of its population born in Australia, 94.1% being citizens, and 95.7% speaking English only at home.
+Christianity was the predominant religion, comprising 55.1% of Culburra Beach's population.
+The most notable overrepresentation was Judaism, which made up 0.4% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity